alpharomeo7/Quantum-Computer-Simulator-/README.md

 # Quantum-Computer-Simulator-
 This is a Swift Playground I created for my WWDC Scholarship Submission

+If you want you run the simulator on your device, Download and Unzip  the .zip file

-You can run my program in Xcode (Mac) or Swift Playgrounds (iPad)
+If you want to have look at the code, go to the folder titled QuantumComputerSimulator You can run my program in Xcode (Mac) or Swift Playgrounds (iPad)

 Please send a review to ajay.rajendra.rawat@gmail.com, it'll really help me.